janvmusic/Learning/data-intensive-apps/chapter4.md

 A problem with this approach is that _message delivery_ is not guaranteed.

 An actor processes only one message at a time.

+This programming model is used to scale an application across multiple nodes.

+The same message mechanism is used no matter if the actor is in the **same node** or **another node**

+Location transparency works better in the actor model than in RPC, because the actor model already assumes that messages may be lost, even within a single process

+A distributed actor framework essentially integrates a message broker and the actor programming model into a single framework.

+## Summary
+1. Many services need to support rolling upgrades, where a new version of a service is gradually deployed to a few nodes at at time.
+This will give you **no downtime**

+2. Backward compatibility -> new code can read old data

+3. Forward compatibility -> old code can read new data

+4. Several encoding formats: XML, JSON, CSV

+5. Data flows
+  - Databases -> The same process writes and then reads in the future
+  - RPC & REST APIs -> where a client encodes a request, the server decodes it and encodes a response.
+  - Async message passing -> (message brokers or actors) where nodes communicate by sending each other messages that encoded by the sender and decoded by the recipient.